mmvergara/threads-clone/README.md

 - Add search functionality, make sure to

-  - Search only threads that are not replies
+  - [x] Search only threads that are not replies
-  - Dont show thread actions
+  - [x] Dont show thread actions
+  - [ ] add meta tags for search

 - Add repost functionality